AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrage-tag-loader.md

 ---
-title: Use tags to implement the loader tag for the Web SDK extension
+title: Implement the loader tag for the Web SDK extension
 description: Learn how to implement the loader tag for the Web SDK extension
 role: Admin
 solution: Customer Journey Analytics